Sarah Bekessy: Career

 Following her PhD, Sarah Bekessy was a research fellow with the University of Melbourne (funded by David Yencken, the Australian Collaboration) where she studied sustainability and policy.
 Before joining RMIT University in 2004, Bekessy held a research fellowship with the Canadian Forest Service, where she worked on landscape modelling for evaluating forest management strategies.
 Bekessy has been with RMIT University as a lecturer and professor in the School of Global, Urban and Social Studies since 2004, and teaches specialized courses in sustainability, urban, rural and regional planning, and conservation biology, as well as various courses on environmental practices.
 She has supervised a number of graduate and post-graduate students.

-Bekessy is involved in a range of interdisciplinary research, including her ARC Future Fellowship titled ‘Socio-ecological models for environmental decision making’.
-She also has an ARC Linkage project entitled ‘Designing green spaces for biodiversity and human well-being’.
+Bekessy is involved in a range of interdisciplinary research, including her ARC Future Fellowship titled 'Socio-ecological models for environmental decision making'.
+She also has an ARC Linkage project entitled 'Designing green spaces for biodiversity and human well-being'.
 She is the convener of ICON Science, a group of researchers working to better understand and manage societal and natural environment interaction, seeking methods to solve real world problems, regardless of what discipline these solutions originate from.

 In addition to her academic role, Bekessy engages actively in consulting projects, and has worked on projects with the Commonwealth Department of the Environment and the Department of Environment, Land, Water and Planning, among others.
 Bekessy is a member of the editorial board of Conservation Letters and Natural Resources Modelling and a past member of the editorial board of Conservation and Society.

 Collaborations

-Bekessy's research is high impact, interdisciplinary and collaborative, and helps create highly applicable solutions for environmental problems, conservation, and urban planning.
+Bekessy's research is interdisciplinary and collaborative, focusing on developing practical solutions for environmental problems, conservation, and urban planning.
 She helps bring "the people" into the conservation discussion and investigates social and political aspects of conservation decision making.
 Her group brings together experts in social science, ecology, physics, psychology and many other disciplines.